Izin/halo-pc-2k19/README.md

 # Introduction

 2K20 is a general overhaul mod for Halo: Combat Evolved.
-It's main goal is to bring the game to the year 2020, by upgrading gameplay, visuals and screen ratio, while trying to maintain consistency with the original game.
-2K20 is made for every PC gamer: PGM, beginner, modder, curious, streamer...
+Experience the game with high quality graphics and enhanced playability, while retaining the feeling of the original game.
+If you never played Halo: Combat Evolved before, it is now the perfect time to try!
+Veterans can also rediscover the game of their childhood with modern gameplay and visuals.

-### What is updated?
+## Changes

 ![2K20 Content](/doc/repository-mod-content.png)

-### What is the technical goal?
+## Project philosophy

-2K20 is particular because the main technical goal is to ONLY update original textures/maps/behaviours.
-There is no new tag, no 4K HD textures...
-ONLY a massive redesign of many elements.
+2K20 only updates original textures and behaviours.
+It is a massive redesign of many elements, but it does not include 4K textures or new tags.
 This choice is motivated by two reasons:
   1. I am a passionate tunner, not a skilled modder
   2. Pushing the game as its maximum "as is" is a personal bet and a mark of respect for BUNGIE

-### Original vs 2K20
+## Original vs 2K20

 ![Banshee](/screenshots/gif/banshee.gif)